Flat White

 "Why is my flat white so small?"

-Flat whites are typically served in a 5–6 oz (150–180 ml) cup to maintain the espresso-to-milk ratio.
-Larger versions often taste more like a latte.
+Flat whites are traditionally served in a 5–6 oz (≈150–180 ml) cup to maintain the espresso-to-milk ratio.
+Larger versions often taste more like a latte because the additional milk dilutes the espresso.

 "How much caffeine does it have?"